 There are no easy answers to this one.
 You have to walk a tight rope of skepticism over the canyon of open-mindedness to get along.

-But I have found some resources that I will share.
+I have found some resources that I will share.
 First is a book that I actually started with, Hatha Yoga Illustrated.
 It is just the basics.
-It has a short introduction of the concepts and some of the breathing and then it moves into illustrations of each asana and the steps to get there.
+With a short introduction of the concepts and some of the breathing and then it moves into illustrations of each asana and the steps to get there.
 It does not get into details but it does do enough to get almost anyone started.
 This book and a weekly yoga class would be a perfect place to begin.
 I have never found another that just handled the basics so well.

 Another book that has become invaluable to me is A Systematic Course in the Ancient Tantric Techniques of Yoga and Kriya.
 This book is thick and the type is small and it does not pull any punches on information.
 The forward of the book states that this is an effort to create a reference and to try to put as much of the practice and traditions into one place for this particular school.
 The other exceedingly cool thing is that the author explains the tradition and then goes to some effort to explain the science behind the tradition.
 It gets deep but if you feel that need to “go deeper” this is a great book to start with.

 Understand that this is not the Westernized version yoga.
 I will state again that no punches are pulled although cautions are given and some of the cleansing techniques would make some squeamish.
-But it is a tradition to this particular school and it’s interesting to read even if you would never try it.
+It is a tradition to this particular school and it’s interesting to read even if you would never try it.
 The philosophy and the approach to the asanas are well worth the price of the book and I’ve picked up a variety of new pranayama techniques.

 It’s the combination of “Here’s the tradition” and now “Here’s the science” and then “Here’s our opinion” that has me recommending it as a reference.
 That breakdown leaves a lot for me to digest on my own terms and through the lens of my own experience.
 There is no one saying that this is the only way it can be done because that’s the way they were taught.
 It’s a book of ideas and information, not dogma.